-I’ve discovered how to make easy Mexican Street Corn at home.
-It’s better than finding a hole in the wall Mexican restaurant here in our neck of the woods.
+I’ve since discovered how to make easy Mexican Street Corn at home.
+It’s better than finding a hole-in-the-wall Mexican restaurant here in our neck of the woods.
 For some reason, the nicer Mexican restaurants don’t seem to make it like real Mexican street corn.

 I had the opportunity to ask a little girl in my Dual Language class how her mom makes Elotes known as Mexican corn.
 She laughed at me because she said there isn’t a recipe, you just put anything you like in it.
 Her mom makes it all the time and it’s different every time depending on what’s in their refrigerator at the time.

 So my first attempt at making Mexican Street Corn was luck, but it actually came out wonderful.
-We had it on Taco Tuesday and my kids thought it was tasty, too.
+We had it with our tacos on Taco Tuesday and my kids thought it was tasty, too.

 How to Make Mexican Street Corn